|

 (extension EDF or REC).

+32 bit floating point.
 The channel containing the ECG and BP signal can be selected by the

 operator.
 If necessary, the operator may invert the ECG trace, modify the ECG